 - GIGO: Garbage in, garbage out.
 Fill your head with good stuff.
 Be careful about the negative thoughts you allow in your mind; they literally poison your attitude.
 Here are some good quotes on the subject.

 - Health: Build your energy by improving your exercise/eat/sleep habits.
 Taking proper care of yourself is one of the best ways to get productive long term results.
-Another way to build energy it to start observing then breaking the habits you use to to distract yourself from your feelings and work.
-Coming home and flopping down in front of the TV with a beer is a good example of such a habit.
+Another way to build energy it to start observing then breaking the habits you use to to distract yourself from your feelings.
+Coming home and flopping down in front of the TV with a beer is a good example of a bad habit.

 - Environment: It turns out that environment affects all of us far more than we think it does.
-This is true especially for the people we hang around.
+This is especially true of our people environment, the people we hang around.
 Therefore, do everything you can to put productive models in front of yourself.
 Set up situations where you are more likely to be productive.